pocomane/brewed-in-the-apocalypse/Readme.md

 # Status

-The game is readable and playable, but it needs still a lot playtest, and a full revision of the text.
+The game is readable and probably playable, but it had very minimal playtest, with one group of people, and while the rules were still evolving.
+Moreover, the English text needs a full revision.

+It would be nice to add some other playbooks to show how much a world may be customized; some ideas: Small Fantasy, Horses and Guns, Space Frontier.